Employer/Organization: Regional District of Kitimat-Stikine

 Come for the Outdoor Adventure and Stay for the Job

-The Regional District of Kitimat-Stikine is pleased to announce they are searching for a Planning Assistant on a one year contract (with the opportunity to work into a permanent position) to join their dedicated team.
-This position offers a competitive salary + 12% in lieu of benefits.
+The Regional District of Kitimat-Stikine is pleased to announce they are searching for a Director of Planning & Development Services to join their dedicated team.

 If awe-inspiring, natural scenery and breathtaking views is what you crave, then The Regional District of Kitimat-Stikine (RDKS) is your place.
 This area is renowned for its world-class fishing and outdoor adventure opportunities, including a ski hill, sledding, skating, heli-skiing, an 18-hole golf course, hiking, and mountain biking trails.
 The area offers quality advanced education opportunities with both the Coast Mountain College and a University of Northern BC satellite campus.
 There is also a well-developed arts and cultural community, recreation facilities and library.
 Terrace, where the role is located, is the regional retail and service hub for the northwestern portion of British Columbia.
 The opportunity for adventure is endless in any season.
 The Kitimat-Stikine region is the traditional homeland of the Tahltan, Nisga’a, Gitxsan, Wet’suwet’en, Tsimshian, and Haisla Nations.
 Spanning a geographic area of 110,000km² the RDKS is home to almost 40,000 people and includes the five incorporated municipalities of Terrace, Kitimat, Stewart, New Hazelton and the Village of Hazelton.